THE POWER OF GURU RINPOCHE

 Below we have posted audio of the puja as well as images and descriptions.
-We have also posted the names of the sponsors and participants – these lists are going to His Holiness the Dalai Lama and Kyabje Lama Zopa Rinpoche to remember in their extensive dedication prayers.
+The names of sponsors and participants are going to His Holiness the Dalai Lama and Kyabje Lama Zopa Rinpoche to remember in their extensive dedication prayers.
 This Guru Bhumtsok took place in the clear air of Hobart, surrounded by the natural beauty and historical sites of Tasmania.
 What follows is the cataloguing of an event that aimed to cultivate world peace and compassion in Australia…

 The natural beauty of Tasmania.

 ‘’World Peace must develop from inner peace.
 Peace is not just mere absence of violence.
 Peace is, I think, the manifestation of human compassion.”